Brexit in popular culture: Artists' sentiments toward Brexit

 The response of artists and writers to Brexit has tended to be negative, reflecting a reported overwhelming percentage of people involved in Britain's creative industries voting against leaving the European Union.
-The claim by one, the visual artist Bob and Roberta Smith, writing in The Guardian newspaper during 2017 typifies this response:
+The visual artist Bob and Roberta Smith, writing in The Guardian newspaper during 2017, typifies this response:

 Gilbert and George, Morrissey, Roger Daltrey and Ringo Starr are among the creative figures who support Brexit.

 Brexit in the visual arts

 Responses by visual artists to Brexit include a mural, painted in May 2017, by the secretive graffiti artist Banksy near the ferry port at Dover in southern England.
 It shows a workman using a chisel to chip off one of the stars on the European Union Flag.
 In August 2019 the mural was found to have been painted over with white paint and covered in scaffolding.

 In his 2017 art exhibition at the Serpentine Gallery in London, the artist Grayson Perry showed a series of ceramic, tapestry and other works of art dealing with the divisions in Britain during the Brexit campaign and in its aftermath.
 This included two large ceramic pots, Perry called his Brexit Vases, standing on plinths ten feet apart, on the first of which were scenes involving pro-European British citizens, and on the second scenes involving anti-European British citizens.
 These were derived from what Perry called his 'Brexit tour of Britain'.